A Survey on Large Language Model based Autonomous Agents: LLM-based Autonomous Agent Application

-\textbf{General Autonomous AI Agent}: A number of open source projects based on LLM development have conducted preliminary explorations of Artificial General Intelligence(AGI), they are dedicated to the autonomous universal AI agent framework~\cite{Auto-gpt,Agentgpt,AI-legion,AGiXT,AgentVerse,XLang,BabyAGI,langchain,workgpt,loopgpt,gpt-researcher,qin2023bmtools,transformers-agent,DemoGPT,MiniAGI,SuperAGI,wu2023autogen}, enabling developers to build, manage, and run useful autonomous agents quickly and reliably.
+To promote the application of LLM-based autonomous agents, researchers have also introduced many open-source libraries, based on which the developers can quickly implement and evaluate agents according to their customized requirements~\cite{Auto-gpt,Agentgpt,AI-legion,AGiXT,AgentVerse,XLang,BabyAGI,langchain,workgpt,loopgpt,gpt-researcher,qin2023bmtools,transformers-agent,DemoGPT,MiniAGI,SuperAGI,wu2023autogen}.
 For example, LangChain~\cite{langchain} is an open-source framework that automates coding, testing, debugging, and documentation generation tasks.
 By integrating language models with data sources and facilitating interaction with the environment, LangChain enables efficient and cost-effective software development through natural language communication and collaboration among multiple agent roles.
-Based on LangChain, XLang~\cite{XLang} comes with a comprehensive set of tools, a complete user interface, and support for three different agent scenarios, namely data processing, plugin usage, and web agent.
-AutoGPT~\cite{Auto-gpt} is a fully automated, networkable agent that simply sets one or more goals and automatically breaks them down into corresponding tasks and cycles through them until the goal is reached.
+Based on LangChain, XLang~\cite{XLang} provides a comprehensive set of tools and a fully integrated user interface.
+It focuses on executable language grounding, enabling the conversion of natural language instructions into code or action sequences that interact seamlessly with various environments, including databases, web applications, and physical robots.
+AutoGPT~\cite{Auto-gpt} is an agent that is fully automated.
+It sets one or more goals, breaks them down into corresponding tasks, and cycles through the tasks until the goal is achieved.
 WorkGPT~\cite{workgpt} is an agent framework similar to AutoGPT and LangChain.
 By providing it with an instruction and a set of APIs, it engages in back-and-forth conversations with AI until the instruction is completed.
-AGiXT~\cite{AGiXT} is a dynamic AI automation platform designed to orchestrate efficient AI command management and task execution across many providers.
-AgentVerse~\cite{AgentVerse} is a versatile framework that helps researchers quickly create customized multiple LLM-based agent simulations.
-GPT Researcher~\cite{gpt-researcher} is an experimental application that leverages large language models to efficiently develop research questions, trigger web crawls to gather information, summarize sources, and aggregate summaries.
-BMTools~\cite{qin2023bmtools} is an open-source repository that extends LLMs with tools and provides a platform for community-driven tool building and sharing.
+GPT-Engineer~\cite{GPTEngineer} and DemoGPT~\cite{DemoGPT} are open-source projects that focus on automating code generation through prompts to complete development tasks.
+SmolModels~\cite{SmolModels} offers a family of compact language models suitable for various tasks.
+AGiXT~\cite{AGiXT} is a dynamic AI automation platform that efficiently manages instructions and executes complex tasks across various AI providers, integrating adaptive memory, smart features, and a versatile plugin system.
+AgentVerse~\cite{chen2023agentverse} is a versatile framework that facilitates researchers in creating customized LLM-based agent simulations efficiently.
+GPT Researcher~\cite{gpt-researcher} is an experimental application that leverages LLMs to efficiently develop research questions, trigger web crawls to gather information, summarize sources, and aggregate summaries.
+BMTools~\cite{qin2023bmtools} provides a platform for community-driven tool building and sharing.
 It supports various types of tools, enables simultaneous task execution using multiple tools, and offers a simple interface for loading plugins via URLs, fostering easy development and contribution to the BMTools ecosystem.